lokidoki102/tp/docs/UserGuide.md

 **Note:**
 * This command only matches sellers whose house prices are less than or equal to the buyer's budget and whose housing types match the buyer's preference.
-* The budget value should not exceed $1 trillion.
 </box>

 ##### Successful Execution